b00l34n/getOpenPort/README.md

 # getOpenPort

-this is a little python-skript with a shell-skript as starter to show all open tcp and udp ports with the PID and Name of the Software, the port belongs to.
+this is a little python-skript, with a shell-skript as a starter, will show all open tcp and udp ports with the PID and Name of the Software, each port belongs to.
 It uses the bsd version of "netstat" for the general information, and the python-skript to format the output nicely.
 I recomend using python 3.7.3, because it's what i used to "develop" the skript